ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 Step 3: Data Transformation:

 Formulas were applied to calculate key metrics:
-  - Ride length: =I2-F2 (Where F2 is the ride start time and I2 is the ride end time).
+  - Ride length: =TEXT(E2-C2, "h:mm:ss") (Where C2 is the ride start time and E2 is the ride end time).
   - Day of week: =WEEKDAY(C2, 1) (Returns the day of the week based on the start time).

 ![](Visualizations/excel_transformation.png "excel_transformation.png")